jaysonh/ofxQuantum2/README.md

 of the bit being in a state of 1 or 0 and with some clever algorithm design can compute the results across all posssible solutions to a problem.
 Another interesting feature of quantum computing is that quantum bits exist in a probability of being in a certain state until the bit is measured.
 This allows for the use of quantum computing to solve problems that are currently too coputationally heavy to solve on a classical computer.

-In a way quantum computing is a fitting embodiement of Konrad Zuse's concept of the Rechnender Raum which is the idea that the universe itself is a giant computing device.
+In a way quantum computing is a fitting embodiement of Konrad Zuse's concept of the Rechnender Raum which is the idea that the universe itself is a giant computing device (4).
 This concept is becoming more and more aparent as scientists unravel the mysterious behind dna, quantum physics, and other physical processes all of which are structured around computationally driven processes.

 # about this addon